Teachable-AI-Lab/teachable-ai-lab/_posts/2023-3-6-Lab-Manual.md

 Weekly lab meetings (~1 hour each) are meant to be a forum for trainees to present project ideas and/or data to get feedback from the rest of the group.
 Projects at any level of completion (or even not yet started!) can benefit from being presented.
 These lab meetings can also be used to talk about methods, statistical analyses, new papers, and career development.
 For paper discussions, everyone must come to lab meeting having read the paper and prepared with comments and questions to contribute.
 Some weeks we may explore a particular issue and have people read different papers – in that case, come to lab meeting having read your paper and be prepared to summarize it for the group.

-Each trainee (RA, students, post-docs) is expected to present at least once every semester.
+Each trainee (students and post-docs) is expected to present at least once every semester.
 These meetings are informal, and you can do what you wish with your slot – just be prepared to contribute something substantive.
 Lab members are also expected to attend every meeting (obviously, illnesses, doctor appointments, family issues, etc. are a valid reason for missing a meeting).
 Undergraduate students are encouraged to attend as often as possible (assuming it fits in their course schedule).

 Occasionally, we may have joint lab meetings with other faculty in the department – these may be combined with our weekly lab meeting or an additional meeting.
 We will also use lab meetings (or ad-hoc scheduled meetings) to prepare for conference presentations and give people feedback on job talks or other external presentations.
 Lab meeting agendas and notes will be kept in the #lab-meetings channel on Slack.

 #### Individual Meetings

 At the beginning of each semester, we will set a schedule for weekly meetings.
-Each full-time lab member (RAs, graduate students, post-docs) will have a one-hour slot set aside to meet with Chris.
+Each full-time lab member (PhD students and post-docs) will have a one-hour slot set aside to meet with Chris.
 If scheduling conflicts arise (e.g., because of travel), we can try to reschedule for another day that week.
 If there is nothing to discuss, feel free to cancel the meeting or just drop by for a brief chat.

-Chris will meet with undergraduate students at least every other week (or according to need); post-docs and graduate students should meet with their undergraduate mentee on a regular basis.
+In general, Chris will not have regular meetings with independent study students; Instead, these students will have regular meetings with their post-docs and PhD student mentors.

 ### Deadlines